-Error Message Correction Code g : 1001 E-Stop Open In/out positioner or reciprocator E-Stop button pressed.
+Error Code Message Correction 1001 E-Stop Open E-Stop button pressed.
 Determine why E-Stop button was pressed and correct if necessary.
 Reset E-stop button when clear to do so.
-1002 Encoder Failure Fault In/out positioner or reciprocator not moving.
+1002 Encoder Failure Fault In/out positioner not moving.
 Mechanical, motor, or motor controller failure.
-Change in/out positioner or reciprocator operating mode to Manual and check for proper forward and reverse (up and down) motion.
+Change in/out positioner operating mode to Manual and check for proper forward and reverse motion.
 If only one direction of movement, check motor control circuits.
 If no motion, check the following: Check the positioner carriage to make sure it moves properly.
 Make sure that the anti-tip device is adjusted properly a carriage wheel bearing has not failed no obstructions are preventing motion.
-Check the pulleys, belts, or other mechanical link connecting the gear reducer to the gun moving carriage.
+Check the pulleys, belts, or other mechanical link connecting the gear reducer to the gun carriage.
 If the gear reducer is not rotating but the motor is, replace the reducer.
-If the drive motor is not rotating, check the motor circuit protection, motor wiring, motor controller, and motor control circuits.
+If the motor is not rotating, check the motor circuit protection, motor wiring, VFD, and motor control circuits.
 This fault must be reset from the iControl alarm screen.
 Continued

-Error Code Message Correction 1003 Motor Protector Circuit protector limiting current to the in/out positioner or reciprocator motor has failed.
+Error Code Message Correction 1003 Motor Protector Circuit protector limiting current to the in/out positioner motor has failed.
 Check mechanical components of in/out positioner for proper operation.
 Lubricate, repair, or replace components as needed.
 Check motor electrical circuit between protector and motor.
 Repair or replace wiring, terminals, or motor control components as needed.
 Reset circuit protector after corrections have been made.
-1004 Motion Controller Fault Motor speed controller "ready for operation" feedback signal has failed.
-Check the status display on the motor speed controller for fault indications.
+1004 Motion Controller Fault Motor VFD "ready for operation" feedback signal has failed.
+Check the status display on the motor VFD for fault indications.
 Status can only be displayed while power is applied.
-Cycling power to the controller will generally reset the fault condition.
+Cycling power to the VFD will generally reset the fault condition.
 Determine the probable cause based on the controller fault status information.
 Correct the problem causing the fault or replace the controller if necessary.
 1005 Forward Contactor Auxiliary contact on the motor forward contactor did not close when the in/out positioner was commanded to move forward.
 Check forward contactor for proper operation.
 Repair or replace contactor as needed.
 Check control circuit and devices that energize the contactor for proper operation.
 Repair or replace components as needed.
 This fault must be reset from the iControl alarm screen.
 1006 Reverse Contactor Fault Auxiliary contact on the motor reverse contactor did not close when the in/out positioner was commanded to move in reverse.
 Check reverse contactor for proper operation.
 Repair or replace contactor as needed.
 Check control circuit and devices that energize the contactor for proper operation.
 Repair or replace components as needed.
 This fault must be reset from the iControl alarm screen.
-The in/out positioner or reciprocator position feedback encoder is not putting out pulses.
-NOTE: If an encoder fails, an in/out positioner will move to the reverse limit position.
-A reciprocator will stop.
+The in/out positioner encoder is not outputting pulses.
+NOTE: If the encoder fails, the in/out positioner moves to the reverse limit position.
 Check all encoder mechanical and electrical connections.
 Make sure the encoder is powered.
 Check pulse output from the encoder.
 Replace encoder if necessary.
 This fault must be reset from the iControl alarm screen.
 Continued